jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   (a) the associated defendant is being tried separately from the defendant; or (b) the proceeding against the associated defendant has been determined.
-(3) A proceeding has been determined for the purposes of subsection (2) if— (a) the proceeding has been stayed or, in a summary proceeding, the information against the associated defendant has been withdrawn or dismissed; or
-  (b) the associated defendant has been acquitted of the offence; or (c) the associated defendant, having pleaded guilty to, or having been found guilty of, the offence, has been sentenced or otherwise dealt with for that offence.
+(3) A proceeding has been determined for the purposes of subsection (2) if— (a) the proceeding has been stayed or the charge against the associated defendant has been withdrawn or dismissed; or (b) the associated defendant has been acquitted of the offence; or (c) the associated defendant, having pleaded guilty to, or having been found guilty of, the offence, has been sentenced or otherwise dealt with for that offence.
 (4) In this section, associated defendant, in relation to a defendant in a criminal proceeding, means a person against whom a prosecution has been instituted for—